georgeredinger/coffeescript-koans/README.markdown

 # CoffeeScript Koans - koans to learn CoffeeScript #
 george's meditation {

   rvm use 1.9.2

   gem install guard

   gem install guard-coffeescript

   gem install livereload

   install livereload browser plugin

+  make small hack near line 127 of jasmine-html.js to only show failed tests (see repo)

   run Guard

-  in another terminal
-  run livereload
+  (in another terminal) run livereload

   point a browser to the jasmine runner .html file for the koans

   push the "live reload button on the browser"

   enjoy making the koans pass the tests.
 }